-The most common way sidechains interact with mainchain is called two-way peg.
-If a client on the mainchain desires to transfer tokens to another party, it must first send those tokens to specific nodes on the mainchain.
-These nodes then lock the tokens within the mainchain and produce equivalent tokens on the sidechains \cite{interoperability_3_IEEE_Access}.
-The client may then use the newly created sidechain tokens to conduct transactions with the target blockchains.
-Each time the client utilizes the sidechain tokens, the locking nodes eliminate the corresponding tokens that were secured on the mainchain.
-This procedure is known as a two-way peg, with three prevalent implementations: simplified payment verification (SPV), central two-way peg, and federated two-way peg.
-SPV are thin clients that do not have the complete state of the blockchain, but only have the block headers and can verify a transaction by reconstructing the Merkle root tree.
-The central two-way peg uses a trusted central entity that acts as the communication channel.
-Though it performs well, it permits the centralization of the process.
-The federated two-way peg overcomes centralization by having a group of nodes to lock and unlock the tokens\cite{ACM_survey_1}.
+SPV clients are lightweight clients that do not store the full blockchain state but verify transactions using block headers and Merkle proofs.
+The central two-way peg uses a trusted central entity that acts as a communication channel.
+Although it performs well, it permits the centralisation of the process.
+The federated two-way peg overcomes centralisation by having a group of nodes to lock and unlock the tokens \cite{ACM_survey_1}.
 However, sidechains are layer-2 solutions built over layer-1 (blockchains) to support decentralised applications (dApps).
-Sidechains have a few drawbacks.
-The basic assumption of a sidechain is the mainchain is secure.
+However, sidechains have a few drawbacks.
+The basic assumption of a sidechain is that the mainchain is secure.